Who is Betting on You?

 3 Min Read

-Every career is built on a series of bets.
 Some are bets you make on yourself.
 Others are bets people make on your potential.

 The Early Days